cooper/wikifier/doc/configuration.md

 ### image.size_method

-The method which the Wikifier should use to scale images.
+The method which the wikifier should use to scale images.

 **Accepted values**
 * _javascript_ - JavaScript-injected image sizing